hosseind88/ontime-executer/README.md

 OPTIONS:
         --datetime <datetime>                Sets the date/time that should run this program, please set it in this format dd-mm-yyyy hh:mm:ss
-    -f, --file-path <file-path>              Sets the path of file that should be executed -r, --runner-command <runner-command>    Sets the runner command that should run program with
+    -f, --file-path <file-path>              Sets the path of file that should be executed, e.g ./script.sh -r, --runner-command <runner-command>    Sets the runner command that should run program with, e.g sh, node

 ```